Aesthetics of Solidarity by Arab American and Arab/SWANA Diaspora Artists in the US, 1948–Present

 How do Arab American and Arab diaspora artists in the United States use their artistic practice to show solidarity with those facing socio-political injustices in the US and around the world?
 Join the MSU Broad Art Museum, the MSU Muslim Studies Program, and the Association for Modern + Contemporary Art of the Arab World, Iran + Turkey (AMCA) to learn more about solidarity and Arab American art histories at this symposium featuring presentations by artists, art historians, and scholars from around the world.

 Register to attend virtually.
-Please note that all panels will use the same Zoom link, which you will receive upon registering.
+Please note that all panels and the keynote will use the same Zoom link, which you will receive upon registering.

 Aesthetics of Solidarity is the 2025 Association for Modern + Contemporary Art of the Arab World, Iran + Turkey (AMCA) conference and the 18th Annual Michigan State University Muslim Studies Program Faculty Symposium.
 The symposium was inspired by themes in the exhibition Nabil Kanso: Echoes of War, on view at the MSU Broad Art Museum from Feb.
 15–Jun.
 29, 2025.
 The exhibition Entangled Solidarities, on view at the MSU Libraries from Feb.
 7–May 30, 2025, also explores similar themes.